 And while we are talking about when and how often, let’s also touch on a few non-negotiables.
 When using any type of AHA, you must use a full spectrum sun block to protect your brand new, freshly exfoliated and emerging skin cells from environmental damage such as pollution and UV rays.
 This means every day, year round, no matter how much time you think you actually spend in the sun.
 Those UVA rays are going to hunt you down and find you so make sure you are safeguarding and protecting your skin at all times.

 How do I use glycolic acid with other active ingredients?

 This can get a little deep depending on how many other actives are part of your program, but let’s take a look at a few possible scenarios.
 We’ll walk you through it.

 I’ve been using AHAs for a while.
 How do I know it’s time to step up my game and go for a stronger formulation?

 Pretty much the same way you know when it’s time to add more weight to your bicep curls, extend your runs or hold your plank longer.
-If you are no longer seeing results from the same routine it’s time to take it to the next level.
-Ramping up your AHA use though progressive formulations is one of the cornerstones of our ingredient philosophy which is why we offer our GlycoSolutions in three ascending strengths ranging from 5% to 15%.
+If you are no longer seeing results from the same routine, it’s time to take it to the next level.
+Ramping up your AHA use through progressive formulations is one of the cornerstones of our ingredient philosophy which is why we offer our GlycoSolutions in three ascending strengths ranging from 5% to 15%.